Mause/tumblr_conn/README.md

 ======================================

 ## Please note, this is currently not functional.
-Lots of changes and having to re-implement some stuff from;
+Lots of changes and having to re-implement whilst moving stuff from;
  * Google App Engine -> Heroku
  * Python 2.7 -> Python 3.3
  * webapp -> tornado